citusdata/citus_docs/develop/migration_data_big.rst

 Big Database Migration
 ======================

-Larger environments can use Citus Warp for online replication.
-Citus Warp allows you to stream changes from a PostgreSQL source database into a :ref:`Citus Cloud <cloud_overview>` cluster as they happen.
+Larger environments can use PostgreSQL logical replication.
+You to stream changes from a PostgreSQL source database into a Citus cluster as they happen.
 It's as if the application automatically writes to two databases rather than one, except with perfect transactional logic.
-Citus Warp works with Postgres versions 9.4 and above which have the `logical_decoding` plugin enabled (this is supported on Amazon RDS as long as you're at version 9.4 or higher).

-For this process we strongly recommend contacting us by opening a ticket, contacting one of our solutions engineers on Slack, or whatever method works for you.
-To do a warp, we connect the coordinator node of a Citus cluster to an existing database through VPC peering or IP white-listing, and begin replication.
+Here are the steps you need to perform before starting the logical replication

-Here are the steps you need to perform before starting the Citus Warp process:
+process:

 1. Duplicate the structure of the schema on a destination Citus cluster
 2. Enable logical replication in the source database
 3. Allow a network connection from Citus coordinator node to source
-4. Contact us to begin the replication
+4. Begin the replication

 Duplicate schema
 ----------------